Almo2512/music-Extraction-Information/README.md

-# README for Audio Processing and Feature Analysis
+# Audio Processing and Feature Analysis

 This project provides tools for analyzing audio files, extracting low-level features, and mapping these features to color representations.
 It includes three main components: